let-def/texpresso/EDITOR-PROTOCOL.md

 Size is expressed as a number of byte.

 Because this can happen a lot during edition, it is a good practice to buffer these changes and only reflect from time to time.
 TeXpresso will signal moments it deemed appropriate with a `flush` message.
-However this is not always sufficient to provide a pleasant experience.
-See also [texpresso#10](https://github.com/let-def/texpresso/issues/10): it is planned to extend this API to provide a better experience while simplifying the logic on the editor side.

 Sample script:
 ```
 (truncate out 0)